dave-hudson/c8/doc/c8_rational_rational.md

 rational() noexcept
 ```

-Construct a rational with a value of zero.
+Constructs a `c8::rational` with a value of zero.

 ### Exceptions ###